AngMaher/Oakfield-Project-1/README.md

 # Credit
 * I used Balsamiq to create the wireframes, google.fonts to select font styles, font awsome for icon.
 * Used the loving running project and the coffee shop program for inspiration and examples, and applied to my own project using my own style.
 In particular I looked at the hero section and how to line up three div sections side by side.
 Mostly I went over my notes and relooked at many videos from the course.
 * I used canva.com to create a logo for the wesite.
 * I used pexels for photographs and a local farm in my area for pictures of the shop and about the farm section.
-* I created the logo using canva.com
+* I created the logo using canva.com.
+* My mentor Jubril gave me great advise which I followed all except the dropdown menu.